-For a floor to be Burnished/Salt and Pepper and polished the floor must be mechanically steel troweled with a power trowel (helicopter) to within an inch of its life.
-These floors are 99.9% up to the concreter to get right and we only take the credit of making these floors look good by making them shiny and hard wearing by the Mirafloor polishing process.
+To achieve a Burnished/Salt and Pepper polished floor, it must be mechanically steel troweled with a power trowel (helicopter) to within an inch of its life.
+These floors are 99.9% in the concreter’s hands to get perfect, where we can only take credit for the pleasing shine and hard-wearing look through the process of Mirafloor polishing.

-People ask all the time for a Bunnings look floor as they think these are a cheap floor as Bunnings do them.
-These floors are one of the hardest floors to get right.
-It is an 80 page document to lay the concrete for Bunnings and takes two helicopters working in an inside weather controlled environment to get right, and the concreters have to get a gloss level of 25 on a gloss meter before the polishing system even starts.
-To even think a house slab will be as perfect as these is a big ask from any concreter even though there are a few who do get it perfect though even a good concreter can have a bad day.
+Many clients seek the look of a Bunnings floor in the hope they are a cheap and effortless option, however, these floors are one of the hardest to attain.
+It requires an 80-page document to lay the concrete for Bunnings and takes 2 helicopter machines working within an inside weather controlled environment, to perfect the floor.
+The concreters further require a gloss level of 25 on a gloss meter before the polishing system can begin.
+A house slab rarely goes to such measurements and is a huge ask from any concreter, regardless of their skill level.

-People ask me if I would have a Burnished/Salt and Pepper floor in my house and I will always say no, there is too many inherent risks that can happen.
-Screed marks and footprints must be removed during the helicopter process before the concrete sets, uneven troweling will result in an uneven floor.
-If the concreter leaves small dips or humps in the floor they will be very visible at the end, and due to the finishing process large colour variations and inconsistencies are not vary appealing in a finished floor including edges that have not been troweled enough and are light in colour.
+I will always say no when clients ask if I would incorporate a Burnished/Salt and Pepper floor in my house, as a result of too many inherent risks that may occur.
+Screed marks and footprints must be removed during the helicopter process before the concrete sets and uneven troweling may also result in an uneven floor.
+If the concreter leaves small dips or humps in the floor they will largely be visible in the finished process, where multiple colour variations and inconsistencies are not appealing in a finished floor and edges that weren’t troweled enough will end up lighter in colour.

-Don’t get me wrong there is still a chance that you will be the 1 out of the 20 people who we do Burnished floors for that will be happy.
-There are many hundreds of variables in concrete from colour to stains to tool marks that you will love though most don’t.
+Regardless, there is still a chance you will be the 1 out of 20 individuals who we do Burnished floors for that will be happy.
+There will be hundreds of visible variables existing within the concrete from colour, stains, through to tool marks that you may love, however most don’t.

-The best chance of having a nice floor will be to have a salt and pepper to light exposure floor that will cut these variations out of the floor, this will not work all of the time but will give your floor the best chance of a great finish as the old saying goes that polished concrete is a perfect imperfect floor.
+If your end goal is to achieve the best-looking floor I recommend going for a Salt and Pepper to Light Exposure grind that will cut these variations out.
+This will not work 100% of the time, however it will give your floor the best chance of a great finish and as the old saying polished concrete is a perfectly imperfect floor, stays true.